NealHarbaugh/Flare/Flare_Model_Builder/README.txt

 # Flare AI

 This project aims to train AI models to predict the state of a forest after a wildfire has occurred.
-This project can work with both numerical and categorical data and is a valuable tool for assessing post-wildfire forest conditions.
+This project can work with both numerical and categorical data and has the potential to be a valuable tool for assessing post-wildfire forest conditions.

 ## Getting Started